-Hello, lovelies 👋🏻 the past two days I have been without internet which sucks, missed writing some posts I had planned.
+Hello, lovelies, 👋🏻 the past two days I have been without the internet which sucks, missed writing some posts I had planned.
 But, without further ado, here is a post about my favorite genre.

 Romance fiction is smart, fresh and diverse.
 Whether you enjoy contemporary dialogue, historical settings, mystery, thrillers or any number of other themes, there's a romance novel waiting for you! (credits: https://www.rwa.org/Online/Romance_Genre/About_Romance_Genre.aspx)

 This is one of the subgenres I first read as a young girl.
-Julia Quinn was my introduction into this world of high society, good matches and bad boys with titles.
+Julia Quinn was my introduction to this world of high society, good matches, and bad boys with titles.
 An Offer From A Gentleman was without doubt the perfect introduction.
 Now, I enjoy re-reading Lisa Kleypas, Eloisa James, Tessa Dare, Loretta Chase, and many more!

 Recommendations: Mine Till Midnight by Lisa Kleypas (and all of her books, she creates worlds where characters meet within different books) and A Duke in Shining Armor by Loretta Chase (plus any book by Julia Quinn), When Beauty Tamed the Beast by Eloisa James.